Hi and welcome to our site. It’s great to see you here.

 How heavy is the bike and can it be stored and moved easily to and from the workout area?

-Compare Spin Bikes
+Compare Exercise Bikes

 Sometimes you may have more than one bike you are considering.
 To help with this we have a table that compares the spin bikes we’ve reviewed to date.
-You can find it here: Compare Spin Bikes.
+You can find it here: Compare Exercise Bikes.

 You can sort the table by the feature you are interested in most to see which one comes out best for that.